 It’s globally-focused, too, so your career can take you as far as your energy, imagination and potential allow.

-And, within 50 years, it’s become a UK leading higher education institution, earning the title of University of the Year 2014-2015 by The Times and Sunday Times.
+And, within 50 years, it’s become a UK leading higher education institution, earning the title of the best university in the UK for teaching quality by The Good University Guide, the internationally respected British university rankings guide published by The Sunday Times.

 There's a plethora of job roles available, ranging from academic and research posts to administrative jobs and gardeners to theatre production.
 We will consider applications for employment on a part-time or other flexible working basis, even where a position is advertised as full-time, unless there are operational or other objective reasons why it is not possible to do so.